 Malika Favre is a French illustrator living in London.
 Her bold, minimalist style – with the odd splash of humour and naughtiness – has become instantly recognisable thanks to her striking use of negative space and bright colour.

 An advocate for 'Less is More', she started her career in graphic design before striking out on her own to concentre on illustration full-time.
-Her iconic works have graced the paces of Vogue, The New Yorker and Vanity Fair.
+Her iconic works have graced the pages of Vogue, The New Yorker, and Vanity Fair.

 But this was never part of her plan growing up in the suburbs of Paris.
 After leaving school Malika went to study mathematics and physics with the hope of becoming an engineer.
 That soon changed, as she embraced her love of drawing and set herself on a more artistic path.

 Malika has just returned from a holiday exploring New Zealand.
 We caught up with her to talk about her life, her career and what she has in store for us next...

 How did you get started?
 Where did you study?
 What was your first job?

 I never thought I was going to become an illustrator.
 I've been drawing since I was a kid but I never believed it could be something that could lead to a career.
 I didn't even realise graphic design existed as a profession.
 Before I went to art school, I happily studied maths and physics as I was fascinated by science as a child.
 This phase shows in my work today – my love of geometry, grids and structure.
 Many of my illustrations follow a grid format, but you won't see them.